April 30, 2019

 10 Best Free Wunderlist Alternatives of 2019

 Since its creation in 2011, Wunderlist has helped millions of people organize their ideas and execute them perfectly.
-In June 2015, however, Microsoft announced acquisition of your beloved app, eventually to be replaced by Microsoft To-Do.
+In June 2015, however, Microsoft announced the acquisition of your beloved app, eventually to be replaced by Microsoft To-Do.

 The transition is still under-works though, but if you are an avid user of Wunderlist, you need Wunderlist alternatives (no, it’s not Microsoft To-Do).

-Before exploring best alternatives to Wunderlist, let’s first address some of the limitations Wunderlist came with.
+Before exploring the best alternatives to Wunderlist, let’s first address some of the limitations Wunderlist came with.

 Although Wunderlist in considered to be one of the top to-do list apps, it has its own pitfalls.
 Some of the biggest limitations one can encounter when using Wunderlist are:

 No Native Time Tracking

 Wunderlist doesn’t come with a built-in time tracking module to track time associated with your tasks

 There is no built-in calendar view for scheduling your tasks in Wunderlist.
 The tool provides Calendar integrations though

 For a to-do list manager, location-based reminders are a must.
 This important feature is missing from Wunderlist